usnistgov/fireflow/STANDARD.md

 FCS 3.2 is the only version that specifies that the *OTHER* segment offsets must be 8 bytes long (§3.2).
-By default, `fireflow` will use 8 bytes for the width of each *OTHER* offset for both reading and writing.
-Both can be configured.
+By default, `fireflow` will use 8 bytes for the width of each *OTHER* offset when reading and writing (both are configurable).

 ## TEXT